Autopawn/geoloc/experiments/parameters/explanation.md

 <!-- Confirm more this last one assertion ^ -->

 As $P$ gets larger the number of optimal facilities decreases, a value of $0.05$ results in about 5 facilities for a *normal* value of $C$.

+# Executing tests

+`./generate.sh` Generates the tests.
+`./solve.sh` Runs the tests and saves the solutions.
+`./summary.sh` Takes the solutions and merges them.